 Strava, Headspace and Sleep Cycle have also roared into the healthcare marketing game.
-By using video content to engage users, users felt motivated to adopt healthier habits and track progress.
+By using video content to engage users, users feel motivated to adopt healthier habits and track progress.
 These apps were particularly valuable in 2020, as people had to find online alternatives to manage their fitness and well-being.
 Many have found comfort in live-action videos of indoor workouts and animated video content on meditation tips.
 We can’t see this upward trend disappearing any time soon.

 2. Taboo Health Video Advertising

 The 2010s saw an increase in promoting awareness of health conditions public knowledge had shied away from.
 Seen as unthinkable and disapproving, there was little to no recognition of hidden yet very real illnesses.
 Today, healthcare advertising campaigns are opening up new conversations surrounding these taboo medical topics, informing the public of symptoms relating to particular diseases and encouraging them to visit their GP should they feel unsure and anxious about their health.